 “There is another type of meditation some Indians used to practice,” he said.
 “You take a long walk or journey.
 You try to see and feel things with your whole being.
 You concentrate on where you are and don’t pay any attention to anything but the present.
 You start to feel a natural peace…”

-“Like the aborigines,” I interrupted.
+“Like the aborigines in Australia,” I interrupted.
 “They call it ‘walkabout’ or something like that.
 They take these long walks, and concentrate on where they are, and what they are seeing right then.
 They claim they tune in and let the places call to them, and direct the journey.”

 Joe looked at me intently, like maybe I was on the verge of understanding something important.